jacqueline-kraus/MS2-My-Daily-Dashboard/README.md

 ### Change Location for weather:
 ![Change location modal](readme-files/readme-images/Change_location_modal.png)
-- In case the wrong location is detected, there is no location detected at all or the user wants to change location manually, it is possible by clicking on the "Change location" button.
+- In case the wrong location is detected, there is no location detected at all, or the user wants to change location manually, it is possible by clicking on the "Change location" button.
 This opens a modal with an input field for new location.
 By typing a new location and click (or press enter on the keyboard) on the button "Save changes", the weather for the new location will be shown.
 ![Change location typo](readme-files/readme-images/Change_location_typo.png)
 ![Change location errormessage](readme-files/readme-images/Change_location_errormessage.png)
 -  In case of a typo, the user sees an error message and can type again the new location.